LearnLink Blog

 1. Tell: Share one sentence about your day ("I cooked dinner").

-2. Echo: Ask your child to repeat it and add their own ("I played football").
+2. Echo: Ask your child to repeat and add their own ("I played football").

 3. Switch: Turn one sentence into a question ("Did you play football?").

-4. Read: Find the past simple in a favourite story or in the best movies to learn English for kids.
-Free graded stories from the British Council LearnEnglish Kids are full of past-tense verbs to spot.
+4. Read: Spot past simple in a favourite story or in the best movies to learn English for kids.
+British Council LearnEnglish Kids offers free graded stories packed with past-tense verbs.

 5. Celebrate: Praise correct verbs to keep motivation high.

-Children can start with the past simple around ages 5–6, once they form short sentences and describe their day.
-Begin with high-frequency verbs like played, ate, and went, then add spelling rules and irregular forms gradually as confidence grows.
+Kids can start past simple around ages 5–6, once they form short sentences.
+Begin with high-frequency verbs — played, ate, went — then add spelling rules and irregular forms as confidence grows.

-The past simple is for finished actions at a known time ("I saw that film last week"); the present perfect connects the past to now without a specific time ("I have seen that film").
-For older learners, comparing the two side by side — as in our guide on the present perfect versus past simple — makes the difference clear.
+Past simple marks finished actions at a known time ("I saw that film last week"); present perfect links past to now without a fixed time ("I have seen that film").
+Older learners can compare both in our guide on the present perfect versus past simple.

-Group them into small sets that change in a similar way: sing–sang, ring–rang, swim–swam.
-Practise five at a time in real sentences, then revisit the same set often.
-Short, frequent review works far better than memorising a long list at once.
+Group verbs by pattern: sing–sang, ring–rang, swim–swam.
+Practise five at a time in real sentences, revisiting often.
+Short, frequent review beats memorising a long list at once.

-"Goed" or "eated" is a normal, healthy sign — the child has learned the -ed rule and is applying it everywhere.
-Gently model the correct form in conversation, and the irregular verbs will replace invented ones as the child hears and uses them more.
+"Goed" or "eated" is healthy — the child learned the -ed rule and applies it everywhere.
+Just model correct forms in conversation; irregular verbs replace invented ones as exposure grows.

 The past simple opens the door to storytelling, and stories are how children fall in love with a language.
-At LearnLink, our tutors turn grammar into games, conversations, and real memories so the rules stick.
+At LearnLink, our tutors turn grammar into games, conversations, and real memories so the rules stick.book a free trial lesson at LearnLink.

 Stay updated on our latest tips and resources by following us on Instagram LearnLink.